-New applications must be submitted by August 1 (midnight, EST) for a decision in December.
-Final decisions are made by the Board of Directors at its meeting in December.
+Funding decisions are made by the Foundation's Board of Directors at its meeting in December.
 Applicants will be informed of the Board's decision by email and letter.
-Grants ordinarily commence on January 1.
-Applicants may request a later starting date, if appropriate to the research project.
+The grant period ordinarily begins on January 1, but a later starting date may be requested if appropriate to the research project.